fditraglia/fditraglia.github.io/research.md

 - [The Controlled Choice Design and Private Paternalism in Pawnshop Borrowing](https://ditraglia.com/pdf/pawn-paper.pdf) (with Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh), *Submitted*

 ## In Progress
-- Estimation and Inference for Marginal Treatment Effects: a Bayesian Semi-parametric Approach (with Laura Liu)
+- Bayesian Alternatives to Double Machine Learning for Causal Inference (with Laura Liu)
+- To Link or Not to Link?
+Estimating long-run Treatment Effects from Historical Data (with Camilo Garcia-Jimeno and Ezra Karger)
+- Experimenting with Spillovers: A Guide for Practitioners (with Alejandro Sanchez-Becerra)
+- Global Lead Exposure Since the Ban on Leaded Gasolin (with Mengli Chen, Ludovica Gazze, Reshmi Das, Yigal Erel, Edward Boyle, and Dominik Weiss)
+- Mapping Disparities in Childhood Lead Exposure in England (with Ludovica Gazze)
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
-- Mapping Disparities in Childhood Lead Exposure in England (with Ludovica Gazze)
-- Estimating the Returns to Lying (with Arthur Lewbel)